-Day two of the tree labeling project arrives with the same beautiful weather as the first.
+Day two of the tree labeling project arrives with the same beautiful weather as yesterday.
 In Minnesota, weather is the first thing one usually notices and shares as part of the morning routine.
 After groggily establishing what the day is like outside, I grab my gear and make my way over to the meeting place Susan Jane and I have settled on for this morning.
-I pull into the Lakeside Pavilion parking lot, turn off the car, and settle in to wait for her arrival.
-Knowing that 38 trees will all be tagged by the end of today fills me with both incentive and enthusiasm.
+I pull into Lakeside Pavilion parking lot, turn off the car, and settle in to wait for her arrival.
+Knowing that 38 trees will all be tagged by the end of the day fills me with both incentive and enthusiasm.
 More than half of these are additional species to the original self-guided map.
-Gratefulness washes through me at being able to share my love of trees with people in this manner and also through leading the in-person park tree treks.
-I take a sip from my water bottle, lean back in the seat, and close my still sleepy eyes.
+Gratefulness washes through me at being able to share my love of trees with people in this way.
+I take a sip from my water bottle, lean back in my seat, and close my still-sleepy eyes.

 Just like yesterday beneath the eastern white pine, my mind drifts back again to the day of my first tree trek.
 It took place on a Saturday in late June.
-The day had unfolded warmly, temperatures in the upper 70s (hot in the sun) with a low dew point.
-It was the kind of perfect summer day we dream of during the winter.
+The day unfolded warmly, temperatures in the upper 70s with a low dew point.
+It was the kind of perfect summer day we dream of during winter.
 The night before, I had hardly slept out of sheer nervousness.
-Even though I had prepped for the event extensively, that doesn’t always help to calm anxiety or to induce sleep.
+Prepping extensively for an event like this helps tremendously, but that doesn’t mean it calms anxiety or induces sleep.
 Having never led an outdoor talk before, I didn’t know what to expect.
-My experience giving presentations to school and library programs, however, sharing my art process illustrating children’s picture books did provide me with an invaluable foundation, not to be discounted.
-One thing leads often to the other in life, even if you have no idea how or where that future will happen!
+My experience giving presentations to school and library programs, however, where I share art process illustrating children’s picture books did provide me with an invaluable foundation, not to be discounted.
+One thing leads often to the other in life, even if you have no idea how or where that future will unfold!

-When morning arrived at last, I felt much better getting ready, up and moving about.
+When morning arrived at last, I felt much better upon getting ready, up and moving about.
 By the time I was dressed and pinning on my Naturalist ID tag, I felt calm (enough) and full of anticipation.
 The moment for carrying on my dad’s legacy had arrived!
 It was a reality.
 This thought lifted me up considerably.
-Going over my detailed tree notes one more time, I had a sudden image of all those trees in the park waiting for me, and I spoke aloud my sudden realization as if hearing my dad’s voice telling me, the way he would talk to me,
+Going over my detailed tree notes one more time, a sudden image arose of all those trees in the park waiting for me, and I had spoken aloud my sudden realization as if hearing my dad’s voice telling me, the way he would talk to me,

 “You’re among friends!”

 Yes!
 I am.
-I feel support, energy and love coming from trees, and this thought calmed me as I drove to the same parking lot where I’m waiting today; the same way it calms me now as I reminisce.
-When people started arriving, two of my dad’s ski friends showed up, a couple well-known to me.
+I feel support, energy and love coming from trees, and this thought calmed me as I drove to the designated meeting place for Tree Trek.
+When people started arriving, two of my dad’s ski friends showed up, a couple well known to me.
 What a nice surprise!
 Then a very close friend of mine joined the group as well.
-I soon came to understand that everyone who had signed up for Tree Trek had some sort of positive connection with trees, and therefore, were just as interested in being here as I was.
-The truth is, many friends surrounded me!
+I soon came to understand that everyone who had signed up for Tree Trek brought with them some sort of positive connection with trees, and therefore, was just as interested in being here as I was.
+The truth is, all sorts of friends surrounded me!

 We started off beneath the honey locust tree (Gleditsia triacanthos).
 The delicate leaves of this tree fluttered merrily above us as we gathered below in their comfortable shade.
 Honey locust leaves are described in botany as twice compound, pinnate.
 Another way to say it is that they are bipinnately compound.
-This type of leaf arrangement presents small leaflets growing up either side of a central stem, sort of like a fern.
-The tip of the honey locust leaf ends in two opposite leaflets on either side with usually no leaf tip coming out the center.
-In contrast, its cousin the black locust (Robinia pseudoacacia), typically sends a single leaflet out the tip.
+This type of leaf arrangement presents small leaflets growing up either side of a central stalk, sort of like a fern.
+This central stalk is called the ‘rachis’.
+The tip of the honey locust leaf ends in two opposite leaflets on either side with usually no leaflet coming out the center tip.
+In contrast, black locust (Robinia pseudoacacia) with its bi-pinnate, similar leaf arrangement, typically sends a single leaflet out the terminal end of the leaf.
 This is an especially useful way to distinguish between the two, say, for example, if locust sprouts appear in the spring in the yard of the new house you just purchased.
 No flowers, no fruit, and both types of trees around in the neighborhood.
 How would you know?
-So, there’s a way to be able to distinguish honey locust, which is edible, from its mostly toxic look-alike cousin, black locust.
-Fair to say that would be important to know.
+So, there’s a way to be able to distinguish honey locust, which is edible, from its mostly toxic look-alike relative, black locust.

 The fossil record shows that both these tree species date back to the Early Pleistocene epoch.
-The Park locusts are mostly thornless varieties, but originally both species had thorns up and down their branches and trunks, theorized to give protection against large bite-taking mammoths and other mammals of the Ice Age.
+The park locusts are mostly thornless varieties, but originally both species had thorns up and down their branches and trunks, theorized to give protection against large bite-taking mammoths and other mammals of the Ice Ages.

-Honey locust and black locust both belong to the pea family, the same family in which all legumes are classified, Fabaceae.
-Like beans or peas, they fix nitrogen in the soil where they grow, especially if they find themselves growing in nutrient poor soil.
+Honey locust and black locust both belong to the Pea family, the same family in which all legumes are classified, Fabaceae.
+Like beans or peas, they fix nitrogen in the soil where they grow, especially if they find themselves growing in nutrient-poor soil.
 When that happens, nodules on their roots that contain bacteria can ‘fix’ nitrogen from the air into an organic form the bacteria can use.
 The tree gets nitrogen, and the bacteria get carbon and a safe place to live.
-What an amazing discovery to me when I first learned this fact!
-I never imagined that a tree could be a legume.
-Black locust, however, is toxic in all parts except for the lovely, white flowers which bloom about the same time as the honey locust flowers do.
-Their flowers have a subtle, indescribable taste of their own; pick of few to try when the blossoms are still freshly crisp.
+What an amazing discovery to me when I first learned that a tree can also be a legume.
+Unlike a garden vegetable, however, black locust is toxic in all parts except for the lovely, white flowers which bloom about the same time as the honey locust flowers do.
+Black locust flowers have a subtle, indescribable taste all their own that you just have to experience; pick of few to try when the blossoms are still freshly crisp.
+Delectable!
 Black locust flowers are luscious and exotic sprinkled on salads or batter fried into little flower fritters.
 The rest of the plant is potentially fatal to animals and humans.
-So, don’t eat black locust pods or any other part of the tree!
+So, don’t eat black locust pods or any other part of the tree.

-Honey locust, on the other hand, is so-named for the sweet pulp lining the fully matured seed pods.
+Honey locust, on the other hand, is so named for the sweet pulp lining the fully matured seed pods.
 As with any wild edible, some people are sensitive and may experience some unpleasant side effects, while others are not.
 So, proceed slowly at your risk and with caution.
-For millennia, however, humans have survived wild foraging, scraping out and enjoying the bounty nature provides around us including the sweet pulp of honey locust pods.
+For millennia, however, humans have survived by wild foraging the bounty nature provides around us, including scraping out the sweet pulp of honey locust pods.
 Also edible are the young pods when they are unripe and tender.
 As for the honey locust flowers, well, just don’t eat those!

-Come fall, distinguishing these two trees is very easy by observing their fruit.
+Come fall, distinguishing between these two trees is very easy by observing their fruit.
 Black locust pods are only about 3 to 4 inches long, straight, brownish-tan at maturity and thin.
-Honey locust pods, on the other hand, hang in long, wide twists up to 15 inch long with plump, shiny seeds inside.
-When mature, the pods are a deep, rich brownish purple.
-Telling them apart by their leaflet shape is a bit trickier, both being roundish with no pointed tip.
+Honey locust pods at maturity, on the other hand, are a deep, rich brownish-purple color and hang in long, wide twists up to 15 inch long with plump, shiny seeds inside.
+Telling them apart by comparing leaflet shape is a bit trickier, both being roundish with no pointed tip.
 Still, if you look closely, honey locust leaves are more oval compared to those of the round-shaped black locust leaves.
-In addition, black locust leaves are always singly compound, not twice compound (as mentioned) like honey locust.
-Honey locust trees are quite prevalent in the park, which is a good thing because black locust is considered invasive in Minnesota.
-Honey locusts, on the other hand, are native to Minnesota (at least in the southeastern corner), and thus make a natural choice for lining the streets in the park.
+In addition, black locust leaves are always singly compound, never twice compound like honey locust.
+Black locust is considered somewhat invasive in Minnesota, and in some of the wilder areas of the park they’re proliferating quite well.
+Honey locust, on the other hand, is native to Minnesota (at least in the southeastern corner).
+This along with their hardiness makes honey locust a natural choice for lining the streets of the park or introducing into a yard.
 Come autumn, their dainty yellow leaves carpet the area beneath creating an engaging musical swish-through experience a bit different compared to the ruffle-through sounds of most deciduous leaves.
 Maybe analogous to drums vs. the triangle in the percussion section?
 Just an idea.

 And that was the honey locust!

-Making our way up the gentle slope to our next stop, I gestured toward the top of the hill where the trees native to the Rockies and westward grow.
-I joked,
+Leading the way up the gentle slope to our next stop, I gestured toward the top of the hill where the trees native to the Rocky mountains and westward grow.

-“Does it feel a bit cooler to you now?” as we climbed.
+“Does it feel a bit cooler to you now?”
+I joked as we climbed.
 “We’re heading up into the mountains!”

 A woman traversing the grass next to me made friendly conversation along the way.

-“I worked with your dad on the environmental committee,” she said, “And I remember your daughter attended at least one of his early tree treks.”
+“I worked with your dad on the environmental committee, and I remember your daughter attended at least one of his early tree treks.”